MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/Java/README.md

 As of September 2022, Java 19 is the latest version, while Java 17, 11 and 8 are the current long-term support (LTS) versions.

 Java is Good OOP Language AND OBJECT ORIENTED.
+Java is a popular programming language.
+Java is used to develop mobile apps, web apps, desktop apps, games and much more.